sci-oer/c-course-wiki/Structs/PrintingStructs.md

        /*I am mallocing memory in a function- which means it needs to be freed someplace else */ char * printBuf = malloc(sizeof(char)*length);
       sprintf(printBuf, "%s, %s (%d) GPA: %d", toBePrinted->surname, toBePrinted->firstName,  toBePrinted->studentID, toBePrinted->GPA);
-      return(printBuf); /* the person calling this print routine needs to clean up the memory I am sending a pointer to */ }
+      return(printBuf); /* the code calling this print routine needs to free up the memory I am sending a pointer to */ }
 ```